 This is where the program shows its practical approach and becomes psychological.
-The reasoning behind a certain flexibility toward personal treats that we love is that most program out there are too restrictive.
+The reasoning behind certain flexibility toward personal treats that we love is that most programs out there are too restrictive.

-The reasoning is that with sudden restriction comes failure, because it forces you to stick to a dramatic change in your eating guidelines.
-The typical scenario is that after an initial success, you inevitably give up in despair, as the plan requires a too radical change in habits.
+The reasoning is that with sudden restriction comes failure because it forces you to stick to a dramatic change in your eating guidelines.
+The typical scenario is that after an initial success, you inevitably give up in despair, as the plan requires a too radical change in personal habits.

 The Fat Loss Activation solution is managing your existing habits rather than trying to suppress them.
 So if you love cookies or ice cream it’s still all right providing you do not go overboard with it.